Do You Have Trouble Sleeping?

 Sadly, this is a case you may not win.
 Humans need their sleep at night.
 You get to spend all day snoozing and they only get a few precious hours when the sun goes down.
 Your humans can, however, make sure that they understand why it is you’re pouncing about and provide things to make nighttime more fun.
 For instance, your humans could consider getting a kitty condo or put out bags or boxes for you to explore.
 For extra credit, they can hide treats around the house so you can go on a midnight scavenger hunt.
 Or, if you’re really lucky, they’ll bring home a kitty best friend for you to play with whenever you please.
 Other cats might be up at night because they get hungry, in which case their humans could try an automatic food dispenser to provide small meals throughout the night.
 Remember, the more you let your humans sleep at night, the more energy they’ll have to play with you during the day!

 Thanks for the pawesome nighttime tips, Morris!
-Read Morris’ first advice column here.
-Plus, don’t forget to check back for the last installment of “Dear Morris,” and in the meantime, check out his website to see how you can live as well as a cat and enter the giveaway!
+Don’t forget to check back for the last installment of “Dear Morris,” and in the meantime, check out his website to see how you can live as well as a cat and enter the giveaway!